Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 Navigation in an application or a web page must be possible using an external keyboard (connected to the smartphone by Bluetooth or USB), in order to reproduce the case of people who cannot use the touch screen, such as those using a joystick (on a wheelchair for example), or those with Parkinson's disease.
 It is important to check its operation because some developments can cause difficulties to navigate correctly in the page.

-To test keyboard navigation, you must connect a computer keyboard to the smartphone, either with an adapter (USB - USB C for example), or, if the keyboard is, bluetooth, by pairing the keypad and the telephone.
+To test keyboard navigation, you must connect a computer keyboard to the smartphone, either with an adapter (USB - USB C for example), or, if the keyboard is bluetooth, by pairing the keypad and the phone.
 The bluetooth keyboard has the advantage of facilitating debugging.

 #### Procedure